 As part of our commitment to use responsibly sourced chicken, in 2017 we implemented our Chicken Antibiotics Policy in our 10 markets around the world.3 This policy requires responsible use of antibiotics in broiler chickens by System Suppliers and prohibits antibiotics used for routine prevention or growth promotion.
 All in-scope markets are on track to eliminate the use of HPCIAs in our chicken supply on or before 2027.

-Reducing Antibiotic Use in Beef
+Advocating for Responsible Antibiotic Use in Beef

 2 Markets covered by the goal include: Brazil, Canada, Japan, South Korea, the U.S., Australia, Russia, China and Europe.
 For the sake of this goal, Europe includes the following countries: Austria, Azerbaijan, Belarus, Belgium, Bosnia & Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany, Greece, Hungary, Ireland, Italy, Kazakhstan, Latvia, Lithuania, Luxembourg, Malta, Moldova, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Switzerland, Sweden, United Kingdom, Ukraine.